 There’s No Rules

-This article isn’t meant to be an exact science either, most sports can be played year round with both winter and summer leagues available to kids and adults throughout Australia.
-Check with your local club to find out more information about playing your favourite support throughout all seasons.
+This article isn’t meant to be an exact science either.
+As you can keep your children active in most sports all year round.
+With both winter and summer leagues available to kids and adults throughout Australia.
+So, check with your local club to find out more information about playing your favourite sport throughout all seasons.

-At Australian Sports Camps we over sports camps, for all major Australian Sports, throughout the year across major school holiday periods.
+At Australian Sports Camps we offer sports camps, for all major Australian Sports, throughout the year, across major school holiday periods.

 Combining a mixture of these summer and winter sports, or focusing on an all year-round sport such as basketball, will help keep your child active and motivated through all the seasons, so sure to start planning your year ahead with some of these fun activities.